Our estate, which is about 40,000 hectares in size, is also used by many different types of wildlife

-This involves working closely with national conservation groups, natural environment regulators and authorities in England, Scotland and Wales – we frequently consult them before we start works, and call on their experts when needed.
+We work closely with national conservation groups, natural environment regulators and authorities in England, Scotland and Wales, frequently consulting them before starting work, and calling on their experts when needed.

 Educating our workforce

-Our trackside workers are the ones who will come face to face with wildlife most often – so we give them the training they need to help identify the wildlife they might come across, so they can record sightings and then report to one of our environmental specialists.
-Our in-house ecologists will also provide identification checklists and awareness briefings.
+It’s our trackside workers who come face to face with wildlife most often.
+We give them the training they need to help identify the wildlife they might come across so they can record sightings and then report to one of our environmental specialists.
+Our in-house ecologists also provide identification checklists and awareness briefings.

 Using the latest technology

 We’ve developed an app to make identification even easier for our teams on the ground.
 Our workers and contractors can also use the app to submit records, including photos and a description.
 Records are automatically georeferenced to where the record was made.

-There have been 120 records submitted since the app was launched in September 2016.
-The records are submitted to a team of experienced ecologists who are able to verify sightings and provide feedback.
-Once a sighting of a protected species is validated, it’s also logged for future reference.
+Our workers have submitted 120 records since the app was launched in September 2016.
+These records go to a team of experienced ecologists who can verify sightings and provide feedback.
+Once a sighting of a protected species is validated it’s also logged for future reference.